nvitya/vihaltests/README.md

 After a successful compilation you need to do the following to download and start the application:
  * From "Run" menu select "Debug Configurations..."
- * Double click on your favorite debug probe type (e.g.: GDB OpenOCD Debugging)
- * This creates a new entry
+ * Double click on your favorite debug probe type (e.g.: GDB OpenOCD Debugging), this creates a new entry
  * At the "Main" page select the application.
-When the C/C++ Application is empty just click on search project
+When the C/C++ Application is empty just click on the "Search project..." button
+   * If your executable is not listed at the "Search Project..." button, then close the window, issue a "Refresh" in the whole project tree and Open the "Debug configurations..." again.
+This is a known bug in the Eclipse when using external builder
  * At the "Debugger" set up the GDBServer parameters.
-(This requires some knowledge, I might be give some hints later)
+   * "Start the xxx GDB server locally": You can specify, that the GDBServer started automatically or not.
+For the beginning it may be simpler to use this possibility.
+I prefer external start because I can see if the debug probe works propery or not and the download starts slightly faster.
+   * "Start Debugger": this option must be on, the default should be fine, or you can browse the gdb in the compiler directory.
+On Linux you can specify "gdb-multiarch"
  * At the "Startup" page you can setup some extra options.
-I suggest to turn off "Set breakpoint at: main"
+I usually turn off "Set breakpoint at: main" so that the applications starts immediately after clicking the debug buffon
  * clicking on the "Debug" should start the application on the HW

+This debug configuration must be made only once.
+The repeated debugging can be achieved by clicking on the green bug speed button in the eclipse.

 ## Eclipse CDT Tuning

 I strongly recommend to set the following options in the "Window" / "Preferences":
  * "Run/Debug" / "Launching": At "Launch Operation" select "Always Launch the previously launched application"
  * "C/C++" / "Indexer": At "Build configuration for the indexer" select "Use active build configuration"
+ * In the newer Eclipse versions are some autocomplete options deactivated.
+You can activate them in the "Preferences" here: "C/C++" / "Editor" / "Content Assist" / "Advanced"